CALiPER Sessions take place on Monday's, every other month.

 This initiative aims to review and critique papers published in pain medicine, highlighting their strengths and identifying areas for improvement, ultimately determining which results should be adopted in clinical practice.

-Before attending or watching any CALiPER sessions, please read our disclaimers.
+Before attending or watching any of our Pain Round sessions, please read our disclaimers.

 Critical Appraisal of Literature in Pain Evaluation Rounds